LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Approach

 \subsubsection{CFG Verification}

-Although the LLM is explicitly instructed to avoid producing isolated nodes or edges, its inherent non-determinism \cite{ouyang2025empirical} may, nevertheless, produce such things.
+Although the LLM is explicitly instructed to avoid producing isolated nodes or edges, its inherent non-determinism \cite{ouyang2025empirical, atil2025non} may still result in structurally invalid outputs.
 A post-generation validation step is therefore applied.

-A CFG is considered invalid if any of the following conditions are true: \begin{enumerate} \item {\textit{Isolated node}}: If any node listed in the node set does not appear in any edge.
+Each CFG generated from a use case has a single designated root node.
+A CFG is structurally invalid if any of the following conditions hold: \begin{enumerate} \item {\textit{Isolated node}}: A node does not appear in any edge.

-\item {\textit{Unreachable ``secondary root''}}: If a non-root node lacks incoming edges, it is inaccessible from the designated root.
+\item {\textit{Unreachable node}}: A node is not reachable from the designated root through graph traversal (e.g., DFS).